Leafwing-Studios/fop-rules/docs/character-options/talents/combat-talents.md

 You have advantage on all skill checks made to use the Hide minor action in combat.

+### Reckless

+Whenever you make an attack, you may choose to gain advantage on the attack made.
+When you do, damage dealt to you cannot be prevented by absorption, and you cannot use the Dodge or Block reaction until the start of your next turn.

 ### Sadistic

 After you apply at least one stack of an affliction to a creature that already has a stack of that same affliction, apply two additional stacks of that affliction.
 This effect does not trigger itself.